Classical Guitar, an incredible instrument

 Yes, your guitar needs a case.
 It will protect it from light scratches to full on punctures in the soundboard.

 Cases, like many of the accessories are kind of fun because they can add a stamp of personality to your instrument.
 So, if you want to go crazy and get a colorful case that can withstand a jumbo jet rolling over it, go for it!
 For a slightly more practical approach…

-If your guitar is going to live at home, and you don’t plan on traveling anywhere with it, you can get away with a simple soft case which has light padding on the inside.
+If your guitar is going to live at home, and you don’t plan on traveling anywhere with it, you can get away with a simple soft case that has light padding on the inside.

 If you are planning to take your instrument on public transport of any kind I would suggest getting a hard case.
-These can vary from simple plywood cases with three latches to sleek carbon fibre custom cases.
+These can vary from simple plywood cases with three latches to sleek carbon fiber custom cases.
 Hiscox cases are more than sufficient for all needs and are readily available around the world.
 They are a bit bulky and cumbersome but do a good job on flights.
 The nice thing about classical guitar cases is that they can be used for different guitars.
 Unlike the infinite variety of electric guitars or even the various steel string guitars out there, classical guitars are fairly uniform in size and shape.

 Is there a case out there that will survive the gauntlet of airport baggage?
 No. I have heard of guitars being destroyed in all types of cases, so you will just have to cross your fingers.

 I have a variety of cases, as I have several guitars.
-Hiscox, an Eastman fiberglass case, and a no-name brand that is pretty flimsy.
+Hiscox, Visesnut, an Eastman fiberglass case, and a no-name brand that is pretty flimsy.

 #3 Sitting position